boutroslab/HTSvis/README.md

 HTSvis()
 ```
 ## Test Data
-Test data can be found in the GitHub repository (test_data folder) and has to be downloaded manually. <br />
+Test data can be found in the GitHub repository ('test_data' folder) and has to be downloaded manually. <br />
 Following test data sets are provided:<br />

 | File | Description |